-Howard Stringer, chairman of Sony Corporation; Sir Roland Smith, ex-director of the Bank of England; Gerald Corbett, chairman of SSL International; Anita Roddick, founder of 'The Body Shop'.
+Howard Stringer, chairman of Sony Corporation; Sir Roland Smith, ex-director of the Bank of England; Anita Roddick, founder of 'The Body Shop'.

-They can all think for themselves, because they studied history!
-They can handle information, carry out research, speak well in public, look at things from different points of view and reach their own conclusion.
+These people have all been successful because they studied history!
+They have learned to handle large amounts of information, carry out research, speak well in public, look at things from different points of view and reach their own conclusion.
 Study history, so you can do the same!